j4ckt0rr4nce/my_website/README.md

 ## What's included?

-- A full, responsive, portfolio website
+- A full responsive, portfolio website
 - Catalog of services and tools I use
 - Email framework for sending mails
 - Simple Python code samples